DanielFerguson/helpinghomes.com.au/README.md

 - [ ] Create custom 404 page
 - [ ] Create custom 500 page
 - [ ] If a user requests an offers details and clicks the call button, queue up a job to message the offerer 10 minutes later asking whether the offer has been taken and if we should remove the offer.
+- [ ] Add ability to 'fly-to' when select map icon next to offer or report.

 ### 🐛 Known Bugs

+- [ ] When deleting resources, it comes back with a weird error...
 - [ ] User can create more than 3 offers at a time.
 - [ ] When you create an offer of accomodation, you need to select at least one type
 - [ ] When you come back to login again once you've registered, it throws a duplicate error because it's trying to create another account rather than validate.